semprag/semprag.github.io/basics.md

 ## BibTeX

+The `.bib` file's BibTeX format allows leaving our certain fields in each entry's specification.
+We require a great deal more specificity to meet *S&P* publication standards.

 - Journal articles should specify both volume and issue.
 - Books should have publisher and address (city) information.
 - Journal and book titles *must* be given in full, with the initial letter of each major word capitalized.